5h4d0w4rt/rules_prometheus/README.md

 promtool(<a href="#promtool-name">name</a>, <a href="#promtool-kwargs">kwargs</a>)
 </pre>

 Promtool runner which will launch promtool

+This rule will emit runnable sh_binary target which will invoke promtool binary and all passed arguments along.
+    Tool will have access to workspace.
+It is intended for convenient in-workspace usage by human and not to be invoked programmatically.

 Example:
 ```